VCPI’s Managing Director, Loren Claypool, led a panel of industry experts on the topic of Accountable Care Organizations (ACOs).

 For more information on the 2013 AHCA/NCAL Leadership Conference, go to www.ahcancal.org.

 Headquartered in Milwaukee, WI, VCPI solves business challenges with technology and beyond for more than 2,400 providers of post-acute care in 46 states.
-Founded in 2000, VCPI is a wholly-owned subsidiary of Extendicare Inc., one of the largest operators of long-term care, home health and assisted living communities in the U.S. and Canada.
+Founded in 2000, VCPI is a wholly-owned subsidiary of Extendicare Inc., one of the largest operators of Senior Living and Post-Acute Care, home health and assisted living communities in the U.S. and Canada.